 5.16 The projected net additional dwellings are based upon the projected building rates of large sites of 10 dwellings or more, and trend analysis of small sites of 9 dwellings or less.
-The sites include those with planning permission, without planning permission but on-going pre-application discussions or allocated sites, urban capacity sites.
+The sites include those with planning permission, without planning permission but on-going pre-application discussions, allocated sites and urban capacity sites.
 The Council has made a small allowance for windfalls and has published a methodology for their calculation in April 2015.
 The period from 2015/16 includes the phasing of the major 'greenfield' allocations as contained within the Chelmsford City Core Strategy and Development Control Policies DPD.
-The latest Five Year Housing Land Supply Position Statement published in September 2015 demonstrates that the City Council has a 5 year land supply.
-This includes a 20 percent buffer for persistent under delivery added over the 5 year period 2014/15 to 2018/19 and making up the undersupply of dwellings since 2013/14 which is the base date of the OAHN.
+The latest Five Year Housing Land Supply Position Statement published in April 2016 demonstrates that the City Council has a 5 year land supply.
+This includes a 20 percent buffer for persistent under delivery added over the 5 year period 2015/16 to 2019/20 and making up the undersupply of dwellings since 2013/14 which is the base date of the OAHN.